ethanchang235/scribe/README.md

 An AI-powered web app that uses Gemini 2.5 Flash through the Google Gemini API to summarize meeting transcripts and identify action items.

+This is a new version of my Insight project, which had similar functionality.

 ---

 ## Tech Stack